Home

 STEP FOUR-A

 Unfold the excess length.
-After calculating the total hem allowance needed (see STEP FOUR), make a chalk mark all the way around the pant leg.
-Here it is 1 7/8" from the foldline.
+After calculating the total hem allowance needed (see STEP FOUR), make a chalk mark all around the pant leg.
+It's 1¾" from the foldline here.

 top stitched hems